 In vitro fertilization is a technique in which the eggs are fertilized outside the mother’s body and then they are implanted back into the woman’s uterus.
 If a woman has undergone IVF, she needs to take certain precautions to increaseher chances of being successful.
 In vitro fertilization (IVF) is an effective way to treat infertility problems.
 IVF has helped many couples to fulfill their desire to become parents.

-Before beginning the procedure, fertility specialists examine a set of drug treatments to the prospective mother in order to stimulate egg development.
-The prospective father’s sperm are taken, which are frozen and stored.
+Before the procedure begins, fertility specialists administer a set of medicines to the prospective mother in order to stimulate egg development.
+The prospective father’s sperm is taken, which is then frozen and stored.
 The mother's eggs are surgically extracted and frozen.

-After embryo implant, the woman is given hormones during the next two weeks to aid in the implantation of the egg(s).
-The eggs will attach to the uterine wall and a pregnancy test will be positive.
+After an embryo implant, the woman is given hormones during the next two weeks to aid in the implantation of the egg(s).
+When the eggs get attached to the uterine wall then the pregnancy is confirmed.

-Once a woman has undergone IVF, it is very necessary to follow doctor's advice in case of safety precautions.
-Safety precautions which a woman should take after she has undergone IVF are as follows.
+Once a woman has undergone IVF, it is necessary to follow the doctor's advice.
+The precautions advised are:

 The primary risk involved with in vitro fertilization is multiple births.
-More likely than natural pregnancies, in vitro fertilizations can result in twins, triplets or more.
-Multiple births have more complications for mothers and for baby too (such as more birth defects).
+More likely than natural pregnancies, in vitro fertilization can result in twins, triplets or more.
+Multiple births can result in more complications for mothers and for babies too (such as more birth defects).

-The process of IVF is prescribed to the infertile couples looking for help conceiving.
+The process of IVF is prescribed to the infertile couples looking for help to conceive.
 The technique is safe and effective.
 To make it successful, you need to understand the procedure and prepare months in advance.
 This can increase your chances of successful IVF.